 Here’s a little trick companies are rarely aware of that can help them understand whether their NPS is good or not:

-“It’s not the score that matters; it’s what you do with it to make promoters that really counts.” - Fred Reichheld, Bain & Company
+“It’s not the score that matters; it’s what you do with it to make promoters that really counts.” - Fred Reichheld, Founder of NPS, Bain & Company

 As such, the power of Net Promoter System is not only on measuring customer loyalty.
 Instead, the beauty of Net Promoter System is the ability to quickly act on customer insights and grow revenue through referrals and upsells.

 Method 4: Forget The Score Itself, Let Revenue Dictate Success

 - Method 4—Letting revenue guide you: It matters more if your large customer accounts are detractors.